How to Create an Influencer Media Kit (+ Free Template!)

 Finally, it’s important to know what your feeds are for collaboration projects.
-While you don’t have to mention this in your opening email, having a clear understanding of what your billing structure and project fees are will help you not only pitch the right sized project, but also get fair pay for the work you will be providing.
+While you don’t have to mention this in your opening pitch email, having a clear understanding of what your billing structure and project fees are will help you not only pitch the right-sized project but also get fair pay for the work you will be providing.

 Don’t forget that some brands may approach you and ask to see your media kit, so always aim to have an up to date file ready to share.

 And that’s it!
 You now have everything you need to create a killer Instagram influencer media kit and start approaching brands and businesses for partnerships.